Does talking energize or drain you?

 Liesel helps HSP introverts to embrace their sensitivity as a superpower, and overcome obstacles so they can thrive.
 She also works with clients to solve their health issues, and has authored 2 books.
 More here.

-Are you in introvert or extrovert?
+Are you an introvert or an extrovert?
 Does spending a day talking to people (whether 1-1 or in a group) energize you or drain you?

 As I’m sitting here writing (it’s the middle of the day, July 2016), I feel sleepy, slightly brain-dead and my body just feels like finding the nearest bed, collapsing into it, and sleeping like the dead.

-In the past few days, I’ve had numerous long ‘talking-appointments’ (I know there’s no such word but you get what I mean!).
-It’s Thursday afternoon and I had a few client sessions every day this week.
-Most of them were between 75 minutes and 1 hour and 45 minutes long.
+In the few days before writing this, I had numerous long ‘talking-appointments’ (I know there’s no such word but you get what I mean!).
+As I write, it’s Thursday afternoon and I had a few client sessions every day this week.
+Most were between 75 minutes and 1 hour and 45 minutes long.

 Fast forward.
 A few years ago I discovered my strengths and talents through CliftonStrengths.
 I wrote about the huge shift in perspective– a whole new world opened up for me.
 And I suddenly understood so much.